Smiggle: Style and products

 Smiggle is known for its innovative design and use of colour.
 It has been credited with filling a gap in the Australian stationery market for "fashion-forward, bold stationery".
 Products from Smiggle come in various bright colours which are generally targeted at children and other young demographics.
 The brand features five key colour areas - purple, blue, pink, green, white, black and the newly introduced colour, orange.
 But some products can deviate from this, containing a wide variety of colours, and stocked away from the store's bloc-colour arrangements.

 Smiggle's website and stores mainly focus on selling stationery, with other categories including; bags, wallets, and other travel accessories; food and drink containers; hard and soft pencil cases; various watches, slap bands, bracelets, necklaces, lanyards, and badges; novelty games and party accessories; speaker cases and speakers, computer tablet, laptop and mobile phone cases, headphones, alarm clocks, and booklights; diaries; and various gift packs.
-In the past, the chain has also sold other items such as USBs and USB hubs - the latter of which are shaped as octopus' or dinosaurs - and luna lights.
+In the past, the chain has also sold other items such as USBs and USB hubs - the latter of which are shaped as octopuses or dinosaurs - and luna lights.

 For Smiggle's tenth birthday in February 2013, they commenced selling a Limited Edition Birthday range, highlighting favourite designs from the preceding ten years.
 John Cheston, General Manager of Smiggle said, "Looking back over the last ten years, we have chosen our fans' most popular items and recreated them in an array of bold colours.
 Also, to celebrate our birthday, we thought it was only fitting to create a limited range of party products for our fans to enjoy, so they can celebrate with us."